Habib-creater/stm32f411-imu-development-board/README.md

 ## Acknowledgements

-The electrical design was developed using publicly available reference material.
-The schematic was reviewed and electrically verified as part of this project.
+The design documentation and associated hardware files are maintained as part of this repository.

-The PCB layout, component placement, routing, 4-layer board design, Altium project organization, BOM, manufacturing outputs, documentation, and repository organization were created by the author.
+The repository contains the complete design package, including the schematic, PCB layout, Altium project files, BOM, manufacturing outputs, and supporting documentation.

-Third-party reference material remains subject to its original copyright and licensing terms.

 ---